 - A vehicle to pool funding for research and analysis that leads to practical, actionable recommendations for driving transformation.

-The Coalition will comprise a small number of Chapters, each focused on a separate area of economic transformation and comprised of core members with relevant expertise, interest, and knowledge.
+The PACT will comprise a small number of Chapters, each focused on a separate area of economic transformation and comprised of core members with relevant expertise, interest, and knowledge.
 Chapters will function as small, nimble networks of like-minded countries, organizations, and sponsors to coordinate joint action – sometimes in person, sometimes remotely – to share valuable knowledge, and promote successful transformation strategies for all of Africa.

-The Case for Joining the Coalition
+The Case for Joining the PACT

 For government agencies:

-Participation in the Coalition will provide access to highly qualified experts on policy themes; opportunities for peer-to-peer learning from countries with relevant experience; channels for engagement with industry and civil society; and access to exclusive funding opportunities that can support the implementation of
+Participation in the PACT will provide access to highly qualified experts on policy themes; opportunities for peer-to-peer learning from countries with relevant experience; channels for engagement with industry and civil society; and access to exclusive funding opportunities that can support the implementation of

 the transformation agenda.